 Helping your grass recover from pet-created brown spots doesn’t have to be difficult—in fact, it can be rather easy!
 If you are willing to put in a little time and effort into the brown spots on your yard, they can turn back to green in no time.
-As with any lawn issue, best way to maintain a healthy lawn is a regimented mowing, irrigation and fertilization program.
+As with any lawn issue, the best way to maintain a healthy lawn is with a regimented mowing, irrigation and fertilization program.

 Healthy lawns better combat the stresses caused by pet urination.